Copilot

 Key Takeaways

-• Prerequisites are minimal: You need an Azure subscription and Microsoft Entra ID.
-You don’t need Defender, Sentinel, or any specific security product, though Security Copilot is far more useful if you have them.
+• Prerequisites are minimal: You need an Azure subscription (standalone only) and Microsoft Entra ID.
+No specific security product required, though Security Copilot’s usefulness depends on what telemetry it can access.

-• Agents are the headline feature: 12 new Microsoft-built agents across Defender, Entra, Intune, and Purview, plus 30+ partner-built agents.
+• Agents and governance: 12 Microsoft-built agents across Defender, Entra, Intune, and Purview, plus partner agents.
+Agent 365 ($15/user/month) provides governance for agents at scale.

 1. What is Security Copilot?